johnsietsma/johnsietsma.github.io/_posts/2019-11-29-infinite-points-part1.md

 * The data should be stored on disk in multiple files.
 * These files should be able to be loaded into memory at runtime.
-* The data should be laid out efficiently in memory to allow for quick processing for culling.
+* The data should be laid out efficiently in memory to allow for quick processing, eg for culling.

 ## Previous Work